 If your player continues to struggle season after season, they might need some extra work in the off-season.
 Typically private coaches, who focus on one particular area or expertise, can give your young athlete all the individual attention they need to get better.

-Private coaches and camps are great for your player to learn additional skills that maybe their coach didn’t teach them, or have the time to teach them because they were too busy working with the starters.
+Private coaches and camps are great for your players to learn additional skills that maybe their coach didn’t teach them, or have the time to teach them because they were too busy working with the starters.

 This can also help build a player’s confidence as they will have 100% attention from the coach, where they can develop their skills.

-Private coaches can help players at a young age, but be patient as they will not magically become a better football player overnight.
+Private coaches can help players at a young age, but be patient as they will not magically become a better football players overnight.
 They will need to consistently work on their skills at home as well as with the trainer.

 Players should want and expect to play.
 However, if they don’t have the right attitude, work ethic, and mindset to be a football player, there’s a good chance the bench is waiting for them.